Save $100 with promo code CHEERS2025

-Differences from Radzen
+Migrating from Radzen

 Note

 Radzen Blazor Studio is our vision of how rapid Blazor application development should look like.
 There are some changes compared to Radzen Studio (a.k.a.
 Radzen) which are described in this article.
+Be sure to check the first before proceeding to the migration instructions.

 Support for arbitrary Blazor applications